-The County purchased a new Image Cast Voting Systems (ICVS) from Dominion Voting Systems (DVS).
+In June of 2019 the County purchased a new Image Cast Voting Systems (ICVS) from Dominion Voting Systems (DVS).
 The deployment will include a minimum of 3 Image Cast X (ICX) accessible ballot marking devices at each vote center as well as a Mobile Ballot Printing (MBP) module to allow printing ballots on demand in all required languages at Vote Centers.
 The RAVBM system will be available for those who request an accessible VBM ballot.